Subscribe to Events¶

 -

-Web3.js or the Ethereum library of your choice installed.
-You can install Web3.js via npm:
+Ethers.js or the Ethereum library of your choice installed.
+You can install Ethers.js via npm:

 Subscribe to Event Logs¶

-Any contract that follows the ERC-20 token standard emits an event related to a token transfer, that is, event Transfer(address indexed from, address indexed to, uint256 value)
+Any contract that follows the ERC-20 token standard emits an event related to a token transfer, that is, event Transfer(address indexed from, address indexed to, uint256 value).
+In this section, you'll learn how to subscribe to these events using the Ethers.js library.

 Use the following code snippet to set up a subscription to listen for token transfer events: